-Drink for thought: Many tell us that we have no choice - that the occupation is a necessary and permanent condition for Israel's security.
+Many tell us that we have no choice - that Israel's actions in the ongoing conflict are necessary for its security.
 We know that not to be true.
-Just as Prime Minister Yitzhak Rabin did in 1993, we can help re-envision a different and better future for both Israelis and Palestinians; we do have a choice.
+Just as Prime Minister Yitzhak Rabin did in 1993, we possess the capacity to reimagine a different and more promising future for both Israelis and Palestinians; we do have a choice.